Building Math Agents with Multi-Turn Iterative Preference Learning: Introduction

 These successes of tool-integrated LLMs lead to a natural research question: how can we better train LLMs to combine tool usage with intrinsic reasoning to tackle complex reasoning tasks?
 For the mathematical problem solving task, existing works primarily focus on synthetic data generation (by a strong teacher model) and supervised fine-tuning (SFT), as seen in ToRA \citep{gou2023tora}, MetaMathQA \citep{yu2023metamath}, MAmmoTH \citep{yue2023mammoth, yue2024mammoth2}, and Open-MathInstruct \citep{toshniwal2024openmathinstruct}.
 These methods and synthetic datasets have yielded significant improvements in test accuracy on standard benchmarks like MATH \citep{hendrycks2021measuring} and GSM8K \citep{cobbe2021gsm8k}.

-Built on strong SFT models, \textit{Reinforcement Learning from Human Feedback} (RLHF) has proven to be a key technique to elicit LLMs' knowledge during the post-training stage and has become a standard practice in the LLM training pipeline \citep{bai2022training, ouyang2022training, touvron2023llama, team2023gemini}.
+Building on strong SFT models, \textit{Reinforcement Learning from Human Feedback} (RLHF) has proven to be a key technique to elicit LLMs' knowledge during the post-training stage and has become a standard practice in the LLM training pipeline \citep{bai2022training, ouyang2022training, touvron2023llama, team2023gemini}.
 Broadly speaking, the RLHF learning paradigm, which was originally designed for aligning large language models (LLMs) with human values and preferences \citep{bai2022training, ouyang2022training}, is distinct from SFT as it learns from \textit{relative feedback} \citep{christiano2017deep, ziegler2019fine}.
 It has notably enhanced the capabilities of models like ChatGPT, Claude, and Gemini, enabling them to generate responses that are more helpful, harmless, and honest \citep{bai2022training}.
 Inspired by RLHF's success in general chat applications, in this paper, we explore RLHF for improving LLMs' mathematical problem-solving abilities when equipped with external tools.

 In particular, since deep RL methods (e.g., the proximal policy optimization, PPO algorithm \citep{schulman2017proximal}) are often sample inefficient and unstable \citep{choshen2019weaknesses}, our goal is to derive direct preference learning algorithms that directly learn from the preference dataset \citep{zhao2023slic, rafailov2023direct, azar2023general}.
+We begin by formulating the learning process as a Markov decision process (MDP), distinct from the contextual bandit approach typically used in RLHF for making general chatbots without external environment interactions \citep{xiong2024iterative, rafailov2023direct}.
+Then, we derive the optimality condition of the optimization problem and develop multi-turn variants of direct preference learning algorithms that incorporate external messages, where the primary modification is to mask out irrelevant tokens during training.
+Furthermore, we extend our approach to its online iterative variants, which recent works demonstrated to be promising \citep{xiong2024iterative, guo2024direct}.